 Since life began on Earth, several creatures due to changing physical and biological conditions of the environment have come and gone or extinct.
 As we know that it is the law of nature that extinctions will occur naturally and will continue to do so.
 But scientific evidence suggests that the current rate of species extinction is much higher as compared to the background rate of the past.
 This is what we have to think about or is a matter of concern.
-Isn’t it!
+Isn’t it?

-Therefore, we can say that endangered species are the species that are at the risk of extinction due to a sudden rapid decrease in their population or loss of their critical habitat.
+Therefore, we can say that endangered species are the species that are at risk of extinction due to a sudden rapid decrease in their population or loss of their critical habitat.
 Species like plants or animals that were threatened with extinction could be called endangered species.

 Endangered Species Day: History

 In the 1960s and 1970s concern over the well-being of animals with the environment and conservation came out.
-The Endangered Species Act of 1973 was signed into law on 28 December to raise the importance of wildlife conservation and restoration efforts for all imperilled species.
-It is said that Endangered Species Day was first created by U.S. Senate in 2006.
+The Endangered Species Act of 1973 was signed into law on December 28 to raise the importance of wildlife conservation and restoration efforts for all imperilled species.
+It said that Endangered Species Day was first created by U.S. Senate in 2006.